 Weight—Being overweight tends to increase cholesterol.
-Losing weight can help lower the LDL and total cholesterol levels, as well as increase the HDL.
+Losing weight can help lower LDL and total cholesterol levels, as well as increase HDL.
 Losing weight will also decrease triglycerides.

 Vitamin D—Because vitamin D is synthesized from cholesterol, researchers show interest in exploring its potential role in cholesterol regulation.

 Cholesterol levels and heart disease

 High blood cholesterol, or hyperlipidemia, is prevalent in America and is one of the major risk factors for developing heart disease; therefore, it is crucial to monitor cholesterol levels along with assessing other risk factors.